Are you thinking about a career in the Trust?

 All staff receive a yearly Performance Development Review which will help to map out individual Personal Development Plans.
 These should be regularly reviewed throughout the year.

-All courses are supported by the excellent Library and information service based in the education centre.
+All courses are supported by the excellent Library and information service.

 We are committed to offering a range of Apprenticeships at Homerton, and have many Apprentices working across the Trust in a variety of roles.